Reinhardt-i/Py-NetBridger-wifi/README.md

+---

 # Py-NetBridger-wifi 🌐💬

 Py-NetBridger-wifi is a lightweight multi-client chat app written in Python, using the client-server model.
-Engage in real-time conversations over the local WiFi network, with user-friendly CLI interaction.
+Use user-friendly CLI interaction to engage in real-time conversations over the local WiFi network.

 ---